nav-logo

 A key piece of evidence arises in a 2009 internal email from the Bair Hugger's inventor, Dr. Scott Augustine, warning 3M about the device's potential to spread bacteria.
 Plaintiffs argue that 3M disregarded these concerns and continued to market the device as safe.

-3M has countered allegations by maintaining the Bair Hugger is safe and effective, citing numerous studies that found no increased risk of infection.
-The company claims Dr. Augustine's warnings were baseless and motivated by a desire to promote his competing device.
+3M has countered allegations by maintaining that the Bair Hugger is safe and effective, citing numerous studies that found no increased risk of infection.
+The company claims that Dr. Augustine's warnings were baseless and motivated by a desire to promote his competing device.

 FDA Involvement and 3M's Response